AB-xdev/V14RemovingGridWithEditorCausesClientSideErrors/bin/README.md

-# Default Vaadin-Project with usage of Meecrowave
+# StandardVaadin-Projekt mit Nutzung von Meecrowave

 ## How to use ##

 #### Run in IDE/Eclipse ####

-1. `clean install`
+1. `Right click clean-install.launch → Run as → clean-install` OR `clean install`

 2. `Right click MainStarter.java → Run as → Java Application`